Thursday, April 21, 2011

-symbolic link or symlink in unix linuxSymbolic links or symlinks are the heart of UNIX commands in my opinion.
-Symlinks gives you so much power and flexibility that you can maintain things quite easily.
-Whenever I do scripting or write any UNIX script I always write for symlinks rather than pointing to absolute path of directories in UNIX.
-It gives you flexibility of changing the symlink without making any change on your tried and tested scripts.
-I have worked on many different core java projects which run on Linux and UNIX machine and make extensive use of UNIX symbolic links or symlinks.
-All my project which are on finance domain and on electronic trading systems have there server running on Unix. since speed is major concern in online stock or futures trading where orders has to hit the market within micro seconds Linux server is ideal choice for electronic and fix trading systems and since your server is on UNIX you have to be expert of Unix command to work efficiently and these articles are my result of those effort to learn and share new UNIX commands.
+All my project which are on finance domain and on electronic trading systems have their server running on Linux, Since speed is a major concern in online stock or futures trading where orders have to hit the market within microseconds Linux server is an ideal choice for electronic and fixes trading systems and since your server is on UNIX you have to be expert of Unix command to work efficiently and these articles are my result of those effort to learn and share new UNIX commands.

-Symbolic link or symlink in Unix Linux
+Symbolic link or symlink in UNIX or Linux

-Though this UNIX command tutorial is dedicated to highlight Differences between soft link in UNIX and hard link in UNIX which is also a very popular UNIX command interview question, I am not able to resist myself by showing you the usage of soft link in UNIX, below are some of example of UNIX symlinks I have seen during my projects of involving UNIX soft links:
+Create soft link hard link, update soft link and UNIX and LinuxThough this UNIX command tutorial is to highlight differences between soft link in UNIX and hard link in UNIX which is also a very popular UNIX command interview question, I am not able to resist myself by showing you the usage of soft link in UNIX, below are some of the example of UNIX symlinks I have seen during my projects of involving UNIX soft links:

-2) All our UNIX script takes the location as argument so they are agnostic about the absolute path of resources and these resources are provided them via UNIX soft links and environment variables.
-This feature of our scripts saves a lot of time whenever we need to do any migration which involves changing location of resources.
+2) All our UNIX script takes the location as an argument so they are agnostic about the absolute path of resources and these resources are provided via UNIX soft links and environment variables.
+This feature of our scripts saves a lot of time whenever we need to do any migration which involves changing the location of resources.

 Difference between Soft Link and Hard Link in UNIX

-Soft link in UNIX
+Soft link vs Hard links in UNIX

-• If the original program, file, or directory is renamed, moved, or deleted, the soft link is broken and it will show in red color if you using ls -lrt --color option.
+2) The second major difference between UNIX soft link and the hard link is that If the original program, file, or directory is renamed, moved, or deleted, the soft link is broken and it will show in red color if you using ls -lrt --color option.
+On the other hand, If the original program or file is renamed, moved, or deleted, the hard link is NOT broken

-• If you type ls -F you can see which files are UNIX soft links because they end with @
+3) One not so important difference on soft link vs hard link is that, If you type ls -F you can see which files are UNIX soft links because they end with @

-• To create a soft link called "current" that points to a file or directory called "new_package", use this: ln -s new_package latest to remember this command always remember that name of soft link comes as last argument.
+4) Another difference between soft link vs hard link is how you create them, To create a soft link called "current" that points to a file or directory called "new_package", use this: ln -s new_package latest to remember this command always remember that name of the soft link comes as the last argument.
+On the other side to create a UNIX hard link called myhardlink.txt that points to a file called myfile.txt, use this: ln myfile.txt myhardlink.txt

-• Hard links in UNIX cannot span disk drives, so you CANNOT have a hard link on /dev/hdb that refers to a program or file on /dev/hda
+5) One more significant difference between soft link and hard link on UNIX or Linux is that soft link can point to a network mounted directory also.
+For creating UNIX soft link remember to use the option "-s" with UNIX link command "ln".
+While Hard links in UNIX cannot span disk drives, so you CANNOT have a hard link on /dev/hdb that refers to a program or file on /dev/hda

 Creating a symbolic link or symlink in UNIX

-Here is the initial snapshot of our example symlink directory, currently there is no symlink in directory.
+Here is the initial snapshot of our example symlink directory, currently there is no symlink in the directory.

 Javin@unix_machine ~/symlinks